1 Corinthians

 When Christians have conflict, we ought to come “before the saints” (v1) to judge and not before the “unjust” (v1) lost world.
 We have the word of God and the Spirit of God.
 Of all people we should be able to judge “the smallest matters” (v2) of “things pertaining to this life” (v4), for we learn that “we shall judge angels” (v3).
 The Christian life is not just about here-and-now, for we have eternal life and will reign with Christ in the millennium and judge in His kingdom (2 Tim, 2:21, Rev 20:6, Isa 32:1).
 How could we then squabble over the simplest of things now?

 An eternal perspective will settle most any matter.
 If that doesn’t work, the “least esteemed in the church” (v4) and easily make a judgment for us.
-If we truly can't reconcile an issue, just ask a simple third party unassociated with the issue.
-It shames a church when the simple and weak have better judgment than the wise (v5).
+If we truly can't reconcile an issue, just ask a simple third party like a child, the elderly, or a new believer.
+It shames a church when newer or less experienced believers have better judgment than the wise (v5).

 Christian brothers have no business going “to law” (v7) with each other.
 They ought to rather “take wrong” and “suffer yourselves to be defrauded” (v7).
 If we are going to be taken advantage of by anyone else, let it be another believer lest we turn a squabble into a public dispute and mar the name of Christ.
 If nothing else, we ought to take the fault for the name of Christ, “approving ourselves as the ministers of God” (2 Cor 6:4).